Description

 Selection Criteria:

-– Match the electrode material to the base metal (e.g., mild steel, stainless steel, aluminum).
+- Match the electrode material to the base material (e.g., mild steel, stainless steel, aluminum).

 - SMAW: Use coated stick electrodes.